Nepiki/Guides/Valkyrie-Profile-(Playstation).md

 ***
 ### Tower of Lezard Valeth
 Your first big boy dungeon !
 You will start the dungeon right after Lorenta recruitment so be sure to be ready.
 The layout is very annoying but there is no confusing gimmick to it.
 Locate and activate two machines to be able to use the teleportation circles on the floor.
 One will lead you to additional treasures, the other to the boss room.
 If you teleport and see a save point that mean you are about to face the boss !
-The boss is [m] if you dont do it in a single go: going out of the tower will make him escape instead of fighting you.
+The boss is [m] if you don't do it in a single go: going out of the tower will make him escape instead of fighting you.
 For map completion you will need to do the dungeon twice (including re-activating the machines) because of the boss room not being fully mapped before the fight.
 If you use Lorenta for the whole dungeon she will be largely on par with the rest of your team, don't forget that you need her in your team for the other [m] achievement.

 ![](https://media.retroachievements.org/Badge/153495.png) [Boss XI [m] (10)](https://retroachievements.org/achievement/108440)
 _Defeat Lezard Valeth and Dragon-Tooth Warriors in Tower of Lezard Valeth_